claudiopizzillo/FeCscraper/README.md

 Ex: fec.py PZZCLD79D79H345Y 3456789 mypassword 01234567891 01012019 01032019

-In the subfolder "Ricevute" you will find everthing.
+In the subfolder "Ricevute" you will find your FE and related metadati.

 Enjoy!